How To Remove Hard Water Spots

 After allowing to work for 10 minutes, wash and dry the car again to remove the water/vinegar solution.
 The minerals from the hard water will be gone at this point but you may still notice the rings.
 If so, go on to the next step.

-Polish the surface with einszett Paint Polish and a plush cotton towel (do not use bulk towels, rags, cloth diapers or flannel) or apply with a Dual Action Orbital machine using a polishing pad and set on medium.
+Polish the surface with nextzett No. 2 One Step Polish and a plush cotton towel (do not use bulk towels, rags, cloth diapers or flannel) or apply with a Dual Action Orbital machine using a polishing pad and set on medium.
 After polishing the surface, buff off the area with a microfiber towel.
 Repeat the process if necessary.
 Several passes might be required in order to completely remove the hard water spots.

 Paint Polish has special abrasives that will reduce the appearance of the etch marks left by the hard water.
 It can also remove unsightly swirl marks from your paint.
 After application, not only will the hard water spots be removed but your paint will look like it did the day you bought the car.
 For more information on how to correctly polish your car, read our guide on how to apply car polish.

-In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of einszett Glanz Wax on the polished surface to protect and seal the finish.
-Glanz Wax, with its long-lasting synthetic waxes, helps protect against hard water as well as road grime, sap, bird droppings and UV rays.
-Having a protective layer of Glanz Wax is like having a shield around your paint finish.
-The next time water sprinklers spray all over your car, Glanz Wax will greatly reduce the hard water's ability to penetrate your paint finish buying you time to wash it off.
+In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of No. 3 Polish & Wax on the polished surface to protect and seal the finish.
+No. 3, with its combination of carnauba and polymer waxes, helps protect against hard water as well as road grime, sap, bird droppings and UV rays.
+Having a protective layer of No. 3 Polish & Wax is like having a shield around your paint finish.
+The next time water sprinklers spray all over your car, No. 3 Polish & Wax will reduce the hard water's ability to penetrate your paint finish buying you time to wash it off.
+Just keep in mind you still want to act fast and remove the hard water spots.

 The key to removing hard water spots is to not let it stand too long.
 Especially in hot summer months.
 With a coating of Glanz Wax on your paint finish, you'll buy yourself some time to wash the hard water away as soon as possible.

-We also recommend carrying a bottle of Waterless Wash and a Microfiber Towel with you in your car in case you find it's been attacked by rogue sprinklers or even bird droppings.
+We also recommend carrying a bottle of quick detailer and a Microfiber Towel with you in your car in case you find it's been attacked by rogue sprinklers or even bird droppings.
 A simple spray and wipe down will take care of the issue immediately before it become a problem.

 If you have any questions, contact us!